Implications of modern mass-loss rates for massive stars: Methods

-For stars with $T_\mathrm{eff} >8000\,\mathrm{K}$ and $M < 100$\,M$_\odot$, we use a set of ``OB mass-loss'' prescriptions.
-Strictly speaking, these are applied in some cases outside of the main sequence and outside of the spectral types O, B, including to stars early on the Hertzsprung gap (HG); in fact, we apply these winds to all stars that satisfy the thresholds above unless they qualify as very massive stars (see Section \ref{subsec:VMS_mass_loss}), as red supergiants (see Section \ref{subsec:RSG_mass_loss}), or as naked helium stars (see Section \ref{subsec:WR_mass_loss}).
+For stars with $T_\mathrm{eff} >8000\,\mathrm{K}$ and $M < 100$\,M$_\odot$, we use a set of prescriptions {that we denote as ``OB mass-loss'' as a short-hand in the text and figures, although in some cases} these are applied outside of the main sequence and outside of the spectral types O, B, including to stars early on the Hertzsprung gap (HG).
+In fact, we apply these winds to all stars that satisfy the thresholds above unless they qualify as very massive stars (see Section \ref{subsec:VMS_mass_loss}), as red supergiants (see Section \ref{subsec:RSG_mass_loss}), or as naked helium stars (see Section \ref{subsec:WR_mass_loss}).
 Winds are explicitly set to zero for remnants (WD, NS, BH).